Jason Magee

 There we have it.
 One mesh.

-I have a large data set, so my mesh has 433,775 faces which is too many to be usable.
-There’s a couple of ways to simplify a mesh but I found using ‘Decimate’ modifier with a collapse ratio of 0.03 produced good results.
+I have a large data set, so my mesh has 433,775 faces, which is too many to be usable.
+There are a couple of ways to simplify a mesh, but I found using the ‘Decimate’ modifier with a collapse ratio of 0.03 produced good results.
 Below I’ve reduced the mesh to 5,987 faces.